venkatraj/js-notes/Part 1/05. Data Types/5.10 Destructuring assignments/Destructuring-assignments.md

 ```

 ## The rest `...`
-As we saw, we can ignore first items with commas, similarly you can grap all the rest of the variables in a single variable as array
+As we saw, we can ignore first items with commas, similarly you can grasp all the rest of the elements / properties in a single variable as array
 ```js

     let arr = ["Julius", "Caesar", "Consul", "of the Roman Republic"];